 This section describes the primary sources of data that we use to estimate employer costs for workers' compensation.
 The Academy's estimates of employer costs include: premiums and deductibles paid to private insurers and state funds; benefits and administrative costs paid by self-insured employers; and assessments paid to special funds (e.g., second-injury funds).
-A detailed, state-by-state explanation of how the cost estimates are produced is provided in Sources and Methods February 2024: A Companion to Workers' Compensation Benefits, Costs, and Coverage, 2021, available on the Academy's website.
 The primary sources of cost data are the state surveys, A.M.
 Best, and NCCI.
+A detailed, state-by-state explanation of how the cost estimates are produced is provided in Sources and Methods November 2024, available on the Academy's website.

-The Academy's methods for estimating employer costs vary according to the employer's source of workers' compensation coverage.
+The Academy's methods for estimating employer costs vary according to an employer's source of workers' compensation coverage.
 For employers purchasing insurance from private carriers or state funds, the cost of workers' compensation in any year equals the sum of premiums paid in that year plus reimbursements paid to the insurer under deductible provisions.

 For self-insured employers, workers' compensation costs include medical and cash benefits paid during the calendar year, plus the administrative costs of providing those benefits.
 Administrative costs include the direct cost of managing claims, as well as expenditures for litigation, cost containment (e.g., utilization review, treatment guidelines), taxes, licenses, and fees.
 Self-insured employers generally do not report the administrative costs of workers' compensation separately from the costs of administering other employee benefit programs, so the costs associated with administering workers' compensation must be estimated.
 The National Association of Insurance Commissioners (NAIC) reports the ratio of administrative costs to total benefits paid for private insurers who report to them (NAIC, 2023).
-To estimate administrative costs for self-insured employers, we assume that the ratio of administrative costs to total benefits paid is the same for self-insured employers as it is for the private insurers who report to NAIC.
+To estimate administrative costs for self-insured employers, we assume that the ratio of administrative costs to total benefits paid is the same for self-insured employers as it is for the private insurers who report to NAIC.61

-For the federal employee workers' compensation program, employer costs are benefits paid plus administrative costs, as reported by the U.S. Department of Labor (DOL, 2023a).
+For the federal employee workers' compensation program, employer costs are benefits paid plus administrative costs, as reported by the U.S. Department of Labor (DOL, 2024a).

 The Academy's estimates of employer costs also include estimates of assessments for special funds, second-injury funds, and guaranty funds.
 Employer payments to special funds or second-injury funds are estimated from the assessment rates a state applies either to premiums or losses (benefits paid).
 State assessment rates are provided either by state agencies or by NCCI.
-Assessments for guaranty funds are paid by insurers, so these costs are included in the premiums paid by employers.
+Assessments for guaranty funds are paid